mosaaleb/toy-app/README.md

 # README

 This is a simple app illustrating scaffold in Rails.
-It's a part of the [Rails Tutorial here](https://www.railstutorial.org/book/toy_app).
+It's a part of the [Rails Tutorial](https://www.railstutorial.org/book/toy_app).

 ## Live Demo